Camilo Vargas: International career

 Since the 2014 FIFA World Cup qualifiers, Vargas has been consistently called up to the Colombia national football team, usually as a backup for David Ospina.
 In 2023, Vargas was promoted to first-choice goalkeeper for his national team.

 Vargas was included in the squad that had a run to the 2014 World Cup quarterfinals in Brazil, but he failed to see any action during the tournament.
 He made his international debut shortly after, in a 3–0 win against El Salvador at the Red Bull Arena in New Jersey, on 10 October 2014.
 In May 2018, he was included in the team for the 2018 World Cup in Russia, although he once again failed make an appearance.

 Having been an unused substitute for the 2015, 2019 and 2021 Copa América tournaments, Vargas was the main goalkeeper during 2024 Copa América, featuring in every Colombia match of the competition.
-He has retained his starter status throughout the 2026 FIFA World Cup qualification competition.
+He retained his starter status throughout the 2026 FIFA World Cup qualifiers.
+On 12 October 2023, he was sent off against Uruguay and served a one-match suspension, which featured Álvaro Montero in goal.
+In April 2025, it was reported that Vargas was set to undergo surgery to treat a meniscus injury, with backup keeper Kevin Mier stepping in in three of the last four qualification matches.

+On 26 May 2026, Vargas was selected in the 26-man squad for the 2026 FIFA World Cup.
+He made his World Cup debut on 17 June at Estadio Azteca in Mexico City, against Uzbekistan.
+In the 60th minute of that match, he parried a volley by Eldor Shomurodov, but the rebound was headed into an empty net by Abbosbek Fayzullaev, making the partial scoreline 1-1; Colombia went on to score two more goals for a win.
+Vargas kept a clean sheet in each of Colombia's remaining two group fixtures against DR Congo, a 1–0 win, and Portugal, a 0–0 tie, as Colombia progressed to the knockout stage as group K leaders.
+Vargas proceeded to repeat his feat, keeping clean sheets in the round of 32 match against Ghana, which Colombia won 1–0, as well as in the round of 16 match against Switzerland, which finished 0–0 after 120 minutes.
+In the ensuing penalty shoot-out, Colombia missed one penalty and had another one saved, while Switzerland only missed one and Vargas failed to make a save, as his surnamesake Rubén Vargas sent Switzerland through to the quarterfinals after scoring the final shot.